 Hiring credit for small business

 In 2011, the federal budget introduced the hiring credit for small business (HCSB).
-This credit is intended to stimulate new employment and support small businesses.
-For 2012, the credit was extended.
+This credit was intended to stimulate new employment and support small businesses.
 For 2013, the credit was expanded and extended.

 The HCSB gives small businesses relief from the employer's share of employment insurance (EI) premiums paid in a year.
 The HCSB does this by crediting a payroll program (RP) account with up to $1,000, based on the increase in an employer's EI premiums paid in a year over those paid in the year before.